Esri/calcite-design-system/examples/components/react-typescript/README.md

 # React and TypeScript

-This project was bootstrapped with [Vite](https://vitejs.dev/guide/#scaffolding-your-first-vite-project).
+This example was bootstrapped with [Vite](https://vitejs.dev/guide/#scaffolding-your-first-vite-project) and uses [`@esri/calcite-components-react`](https://www.npmjs.com/package/@esri/calcite-components-react), which provides React wrappers for Calcite components.

 To start the development server, run the following commands from the example's directory: